Heiner-Sch/JOSM-preset-trees-Europe/README.md

 # JOSM-preset-trees-Europe
-A JOSM preset to add/edit trees in Europe
+A JOSM preset to add/edit trees and tree rows in Europe

-With this preset it should be easier to add trees to OSM.
+With this preset it should be easier to add trees and tree rows to OSM.
 It's a list of trees, which are often in parks and landscape of Europe.
 There are for sure species missing.
 If you send me missing important trees, I'm going to add them.